Sa3id-jr/Nile-university-navigation-system/Scrum-Meetings.md

 10. Adding feature click when arrived halfway — Assigned to Tasneem Ahmed
 11. Error handling — Assigned to Tasneem Ahmed
 12. Creating test cases CI/CD — Assigned to Kirillos Ramzy
-13. Drawing a use case diagram — Assigned to Nardy Abdalla
+13. Drawing a Use-case diagram — Assigned to Nardy Abdalla
-14. Drawing an activity diagram — Assigned to Nardy Abdalla
+14. Drawing an Activity diagram — Assigned to Nardy Abdalla
-15. Drawing a state diagram — Assigned to Tasneem Ahmed
+15. Drawing a Class diagram — Assigned to Tasneem Ahmed
-16. Drawing a sequence diagram — Assigned to Rodina Ahmed
+16. Drawing a State diagram — Assigned to Rodina Ahmed
+17. Drawing a Sequence diagram — Assigned to Rodina Ahmed

 **Progress:** All backlog items assigned to team members